iCliniq Logo

 Why Is Sertraline Used During Pregnancy?

 Even though birth defects and other problems are possible, the risk is shallow.
-Psychiatric and gynecologist experts say that if a patient with mild depression has no symptoms for at least six months, they can stop using antidepressants under a physician's supervision or during pregnancy.
-Psychotherapy and lifestyle measures, maybe all that is required to manage depression.
+Psychiatric and gynecological experts say that if a patient with mild depression has no symptoms for at least six months, they can stop using antidepressants under a physician's supervision or during pregnancy.
+Psychotherapy and lifestyle measures maybe all that is required to manage depression.

 The pregnancy can be managed without antidepressants if the following factors are practiced:

-In some cases, doctors recommend that both the mother and the baby should stay on antidepressants while pregnant if any of the following has occurred:
+In some cases, doctors recommend that both the mother and the baby stay on antidepressants while pregnant if any of the following have occurred:

 Is Taking Sertraline During Pregnancy Safe?

 The family of SSRIs, especially Sertraline, is one of the safest drugs for antidepressants during pregnancy.
-However, for some moms-to-be, deciding to continue an SSRI during pregnancy ultimately comes down to weighing the risks versus the benefits.
+Yet, for certain expectant mothers, the decision to maintain an SSRI during pregnancy boils down to evaluating the balance between potential risks and benefits.

 The side effects of SSRIs during pregnancy are generally minimal.
 The baby may have side effects if the drug is taken during the last trimester.
 These include jitters, poor feeding, vomiting, hyperactive reflexes, low blood sugar, irritability, respiratory distress, abnormal muscle tone, and seizures during the first month of life.

 The main problem with Sertraline is that it tends to be under-dosed.
-The normal starting dose is 50 mg, but many individuals will require 150 mg to 200 mg to effectively manage their symptoms.
-When Sertraline treatment has started, women with low doses find it hard to manage their symptoms.
+The normal starting dose is 50 mg, but many individuals will require 150 mg to 200 mg to manage their symptoms effectively.
+When sertraline treatment has begun, women with low doses find it hard to manage their symptoms.
 There are questions arising about the risk of miscarriage and whether using SSRIs makes it harder to get pregnant.
 However, any prescription medicine comes with risks, and currently, no studies address the issue of infertility.

 Is Sertraline Safe During Breastfeeding?

-While breastfeeding, only a small quantity of Sertraline passes into the breast milk.
+While breastfeeding, only a tiny quantity of Sertraline passes into the breast milk.
 Preterm babies or babies younger than a month have a less mature stomach and intestines than older babies.
 This may allow more drugs to enter their bloodstream.
-No problems for breastfed babies were reported on using Sertraline while breastfeeding.
+No problems for breastfed babies were reported when using Sertraline while breastfeeding.
 A lower chance of withdrawal after birth is seen in breastfed babies who were exposed to Sertraline in the third trimester of pregnancy.
-Be sure to talk to the healthcare provider about all of the breastfeeding queries.
+Be sure to talk to the healthcare provider about all breastfeeding queries.

 What Are the Effects of Taking Sertraline Throughout Pregnancy?

 Some drugs taken during pregnancy can cause withdrawal symptoms in a newborn after delivery.
-Taking Sertraline during the delivery time can cause irritability, tremors (shivering), constant crying, problems with eating and controlling body temperature, jitteriness, different sleep patterns, and some problems with breathing in babies.
-However, in most cases, the baby experiences mild symptoms which fade off within a couple of weeks without any treatment.
+Taking Sertraline during delivery can cause irritability, tremors (shivering), constant crying, problems with eating and controlling body temperature, jitteriness, different sleep patterns, and some issues with breathing in babies.
+However, in most cases, the baby experiences mild symptoms that fade within a couple of weeks without any treatment.
 In some cases, babies may need to stay in the NICU until they are normal.

 Conclusion

-Selective serotonin reuptake inhibitors (SSRIs) drugs like Sertraline are commonly consumed during pregnancy.
-But it is crucial to know the positive and negative sides of using a drug during pregnancy.
-Even though there are certain risks in taking antidepressants during pregnancy, untreated depression can cause more harm for both mother and baby.
+Selective serotonin reuptake inhibitor (SSRI) drugs like Sertraline are commonly consumed during pregnancy.
+However, it is crucial to know the positive and negative sides of using a drug during pregnancy.
+Even though there are certain risks to taking antidepressants during pregnancy, untreated depression can cause more harm for both mother and baby.
 So, consulting a physician for an opinion is advisable.

 Frequently Asked Questions